 World Resources Institute (WRI) is the managing SBTi partner for this project and works closely with WWF and CDP through a project core team.

-Financial support for this work has been provided by Bloomberg Philanthropies, Caisse de dépôt et placement du Québec (CDPQ), ClimateWorks Foundation, Dutch Platform Carbon Accounting Financials (PCAF), Keeling Curve Prize, Hewlett Foundation, and The Bank of New York Mellon.
+Financial support for this work has been provided by Bloomberg Philanthropies, Caisse de dépôt et placement du Québec (CDPQ), ClimateWorks Foundation, Keeling Curve Prize, Hewlett Foundation, and The Bank of New York Mellon.

 - SBTi Criteria and Recommendations for Financial Institutions (updated April 2021 version, a previous October 2020 version is also available in Japanese)

 - Commercial Real Estate and Residential Mortgage Tool (updated April 2021 version)